shyam-menon/AWS_AIEngineering/Course.md

 - Result aggregation and synthesis
 - Error recovery and retry logic

-## Multi-agent Systems
+## Multi-agent Systems using Strands

-Our comprehensive multi-agent implementations demonstrate how specialized agents can collaborate to solve complex problems that no single agent could handle effectively.
+Strands supports built-in multi-agent patterns that demonstrate how specialized agents can collaborate to solve complex problems that no single agent could handle effectively.

 ### Pattern 1: Agents as Tools